Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/SubmissionFile.md

 - How can this information be helpful to an attacker:

-> He can be the target to obtain sensitive information regardin the company
+> He can be the target to obtain sensitive information regarding the company

 #### Step 2: DNS and Domain Discovery